thejoshwolfe/yazl/README.md

 Data becomes available in this stream soon after calling `addFile()` or the like for the first time.
 Clients can call `pipe()` on this stream immediately after getting a new `ZipFile` instance.
 It is not necessary to add all files and call `end()` before calling `pipe()` on this stream.

+#### Event: "fdopen"

+Emitted shortly after a call to `addFile()` when the file has been opened.

+#### Event: "fdclose"

+Emitted after an fd opened with `addFile()` is finally closed.
+This is after all the file data has been piped to the outputStream.

+Clients may wish to monitor this event if they are worried about having too many open fd's at once.
+For example, calling `addFile()`, and then waiting for this event, and then calling `addFile()` again, etc. would result in only a single fd being open at once (for reading files).

 ### dateToDosDateTime(jsDate)